 Family Lessons 66: Persecution and Suffering

 It would seem that my ancestors were in trouble with the law on account of their faith.
 They were Townsons of Lancaster and Wyresdale, all Quakers.
 Henry Townson, my 9x great-grandfather, was buried at Lancaster Friends’ Meeting House in 1701, and his brother John, my 9x great uncle, was buried at Over Wyresdale Friends’ burial ground, in 1688.
 Their father was called John, also, and the Quaker records for the time do not make clear who is who (the elder John died in 1677).
 These records were researched and displayed by the Quaker Project, and succinctly describe some of the persecutions and sufferings Friends faced on account of their principles.
-Although I cannot be certain that the Townsons described are my own, it seems highly probable that they are:
+Although I cannot be certain that all the Townsons described are my own, it seems highly probable that they are:

 Lancaster, 1659.
 For refusing to take the oath on several occasions: George Barrow, Thomas Cummin, John Hargreaves, Thomas Leaper, John Minshall, Thomas Green, Richard Hargreaves, John Sagar, Robert Walker, George Stythe, John Smith, William Seaman, John Smith, Richard Weaver, Peter Sharlton and John Townson.